14-773x558

 A quick scroll through the top videos in the hashtag reveals the number one problem with this “new” TikTok trend: It’s primarily led by white women and doesn’t acknowledge the origins of the aesthetic, BIPOC.
 Much like slugging and spa water, the BIPOC community’s decades-long contribution to the “newly discovered clean girl aesthetic” is being almost entirely erased.

-“The clean girl aesthetic, from what I see on TIkTok, is literally what so many of us were rocking in like middle school and in high school.
+“The clean girl aesthetic, from what I see on TikTok, is literally what so many of us were rocking in like middle school and in high school.
 Very slicked back buns, like laid down hair, maybe slick ponies with big hoop earrings,” Julissa Prado, the CEO of Rizos Curls tells Freshne.
 “This is us doing our hair.
 It’s something very common in Black and Brown neighborhoods.
 A lot of girls [used] Vaseline and baby oil.
 They love that wet look.”

 She describes the “fresh out the shower” aesthetic as a staple in her own Los Angeles community growing up.
 In fact, she says many beauty trends and runway styles tend to take “uncredited” inspiration from traditions within Latinx, Black, and Asian cultures.
 “So many of these trends in our neighborhoods, they’re seen as a low class or associated with being a part of like low income communities.
 [Then] you’ll see it on the runway somewhere and all of a sudden it’s attributed to being very bougie and it’s priced in a way that’s very unattainable.”

 For Nikita Charuza, the founder of the award-winning brand Squigs Beauty, she doesn’t have an issue with the trend, but rather the name itself.
-“Being an editor and now a beauty founder who actually launched a South Asian-inspired hair oil and face serum, I’m the first to understand that trends on social media take on a life of [their] own,” she tells Freshne. “‘Clean Girl’ implies that there is also a ‘Dirty Girl’ category.
+“Being an editor and now a beauty founder who actually launched a South Asian-inspired hair oil and face serum, I’m the first to understand that trends on social media take on a life of [their] own,” she tells Frenshe. “‘Clean Girl’ implies that there is also a ‘Dirty Girl’ category.
 It kind of makes it seem like anyone who doesn’t fall under the first category is less than desirable, which shouldn’t be the case at all.
 I’m all for putting oil in my hair and getting the dewy face look, but I think I would feel differently if the trend had a different name, especially since there’s a long history of the look stemming from Black, Latinx, and South Asian cultures.”

 TikTok creator @mkishanthini posted a video captioned “Introducing the OG clean girls” with historic images of South Asian women with middle parts and oiled hair.
 Commenters on the video note how they were bullied in school for “oiling and middle parting,” but it’s now a “clean” trend with white women as the face of it.